-Apple's iOS 13 comes preloaded on the iPhone 11 Pro, and it brings some welcome improvements.
-The one I'm most looking forward to is Sign in with Apple, which will make it easier to sign in with all sorts of apps without having to futz with passwords -- or worry as much about my privacy.
+Apple's iOS 13 came preloaded on the iPhone 11 Pro, and it brought some welcome improvements.
+I especially appreciated Sign in with Apple, which made it easier to sign in with all sorts of apps without having to futz with passwords — or worry as much about my privacy.

 While I'm not giving up Google Maps anytime soon (Apple burned that bridge for me and then gave me incorrect directions back to the bridge), I'm glad that there's a new Maps app that's been rebuilt from the ground up with high-res 3D photos.
 There's also a Look Around feature that's similar to Google's Street View.

 It's a small thing, but I like the redesigned Reminders app, as there are more in-your-face counters to see at a glance how many items on a to-do list you still need to complete.

 Of course, since this review initially posted, Apple released iOS 14, which brought even more features to all iPhones, including the iPhone 11 Pro.
 (Our iOS 14.5 review has the latest assessment of those capabilities.)
 And this fall, the iPhone 11 Pro will support iOS 15.

 The iPhone 11 Pro continues to be one of the last great small phones in existence.
 And that's no small feat when you consider all of the great stuff Apple packed into this phone.
 You get arguably the best cameras in a phone along with class-leading performance and an OLED display that outshines most Android phones.

 My only reservations with the iPhone 11 Pro are its measly 64GB of included storage and that its battery life, while good, trails both the iPhone 11 and iPhone 11 Pro Max.